p2ppsr/parapet/README.md

 Rather than having to interact with Bridgeport via HTTP directly, this tool allows you to specify the bridge that you'd like to use and how you'd like to interact.
 Since a bridge hosted by one node is identical to the same bridge hosted by any other node, you can eliminate a single point of failure in your application by providing a list of many Bridgehprt hosts that you trust, and the library will complete your request with one of the hosts you specified after first resolving the appropriate URL with BHRP.

+## Using Correct Resolvers

+When you use this tool, ensure that you are providing the correct Bridgeport resolvers for your environment.
+The defaults should be suitable for Minline (production), however there are different resolvers that should be used for Stageline (testnet) or Devline (local development).

+- **Stageline**: Use `["https://staging-bridgeport.babbage.systems"]` for the resolvers.
+- **Devline**: Use `["http://localhost:3103"]` for the resolvers.

 ## API

 Parapet exports a single function that takes an object as its first parameter.
 The object contains the following fields: